rackerlabs/rackspace-how-to/content/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos.md

 Depending on the code base, Apache&reg; HTTP Server might have already mitigated these security issues.
-The scan checks the version of Apache that is installed on the server to determine if the security issue was resolved.
+The scan checks the version of Apache that is installed on the server to determine if the security issue is resolved.
 However, some compliance security scans only use the version of Apache to determine if the server is vulnerable to Common Vulnerabilities and Exposures (CVE), rather than detecting vulnerabilities directly.

-This almost always generates a false positive.
-If automatic updates are enabled, the version might remain the same, even if the vulnerability was patched in another release.
+Such scans almost always generate a false positive.
+If automatic updates are enabled, the version might remain the same, even if the vulnerability is patched in another release.
 As a result, the scan might mark the vulnerability as positive.
-This might also be the case if your provider's scans suddenly show that your server is no longer vulnerable to vulnerabilities that the scans have previously identified.
+This result might also be the case if your provider's scans suddenly show that your server is no longer vulnerable to vulnerabilities that the scans have previously identified.